brikis98/yevgeniy-brikman-homepage/_posts/2019-12-13-the-unincorporated-man.md

 * Corny dialog that, at times, borders on painful, especially towards the second half of the book.

 * Most of the characters are flat and unrealistic; the main exception is the chairman, who at least manages to be surprising.
-The women characters are especially cringy, as they are all relegated to supporting and love roles, while the men do all the important things.
+The women characters are especially cringey, as they are all relegated to supporting and love roles, while the men do all the important things.

 * Too much obsession with the 90's and early 2000's: TV, cereal, 9/11, etc. These things matter now, but 300+ years from now, most of them won't be remembered at all.